 Technology has evolved rapidly since pioneers like Emil Ruder developed the Swiss style, and is always offering new challenges for designers.
 But happily, this evolution has allowed us to collect data to objectively guide our practice and to create, share, and continuously improve standards for accessibility and usability, allowing us to meet the challenge of designing with confidence for the global audience.
 What a great time to be a designer!

 In the next installment, we’ll cover pattern libraries/ living style guides in greater detail.
-We’ll discuss how style libraries ensure a consistent experience and make ongoing enhancements much easier.
+We’ll discuss how design systems ensure a consistent experience and make ongoing enhancements much easier.
 Learn about the steps it takes to build an emotion-rich, brand-true user journey within the restricted structure of a website built to last for years displaying dynamic, user-entered content.